shakes76/PatternFlow/recognition/Ishraque-InfoVAE/README.md

 ## How it works

 This implementation uses a simple auto encoder model that uses convolutional layers to scale down/up the data while inferring structure and a few fully connected dense layers to map to/from the latent space.
 The size of the dense layers are scaled according to the input image size (256 by default).
+The decoder is symmetrical to the encoder.
 The MMD loss function is adapted from Shengjia Zhao's InfoVAE implementation.<sup>3</sup> The model is defined in `model.py`.

 We use the [OASIS MRI scan dataset](https://learn.uq.edu.au/webapps/blackboard/content/listContent.jsp?course_id=_132224_1&content_id=_5540995_1) to demonstrate the genration of images that look like brain scans.
 Data imports are handled by `data.py`